This article assumes you fave a few things:

 # dnssec-keygen -C -a HMAC-MD5 -b 512 -n HOST sub.domain.com.

 You can use your domain name (or subdomain) as the key name if you’d like.
 That’s what I did in this example – it helps me keep things straight.
-The -C
+The -C switch is for compatibility mode since it’s likely the nsupdate binary on OpenWrt will be older than the BIND installation on your DNS server.
+The contents of the key file will look something like this:

-# cat Ksub.domain.com.+157+54658.key sub.domain.com.
+sub.domain.com.
 IN KEY 512 3 157 GWruXog5QO20QSB2YvLJp60DwlfJhq0hQ9KiAXFRNDHlrhSSjGBtGlM8 wSJpWNlUbhdkBnV3Or41s1iedLoDwg==

-I like to keep BIND’s key configuration in a separate file to make sure it doesn’t get overwritten with software upgrades, so I created a file called /etc/bind/keys.conf
+I like to keep BIND’s key configuration in a separate file to make sure it doesn’t get overwritten with software upgrades, so I created a file called /etc/bind/keys.conf.
+Using the MD5 from the key file (the cryptic string(s) that ends in ‘==’, after the sets of numbers), create a keys.conf file:

-key sub.domain.com. { algorithm HMAC-MD5; secret "GWruXog5QO20QSB2YvLJp60DwlfJhq0hQ9KiAXFRNDHlrhSSjGBtGlM8 wSJpWNlUbhdkBnV3Or41s1iedLoDwg=="; };
+secret "GWruXog5QO20QSB2YvLJp60DwlfJhq0hQ9KiAXFRNDHlrhSSjGBtGlM8 wSJpWNlUbhdkBnV3Or41s1iedLoDwg==";

-, add this at the top:
+Then in /etc/bind/named.conf, add this at the top:

 include "/etc/bind/keys.conf";

-(which has all of the zones actually hosted on the server), the zone for the domain I want to make dynamic has the following:
+In my /etc/bind/named.conf.local (which has all of the zones actually hosted on the server), the zone for the domain I want to make dynamic has the following:

-You would substitute your domain for “domain.com” and “sub.domain.com,” and have your own zone file in a different file named after your domain (/etc/bind/db.yourdomainname
+You would substitute your domain for “domain.com” and “sub.domain.com,” and have your own zone file in a different file named after your domain (/etc/bind/db.yourdomainname).

 The “update-policy” section is the part that is added.
 The first parameter to the “grant” statement is the name of the key, and the “name” parameter is the domain name – which I’ve made the same in this case.
-There’s nothing different about /etc/bind/db.domain
+There’s nothing different about /etc/bind/db.domain than any of my other zone db files, except it’s owned by the “bind” user & group — that way when it receives a DNS update, it can change the file (dynamically!).

-directory should be owned by group “bind” so that it can create /etc/bind/db.domain.jnl
+Also the /etc/bind directory should be owned by group “bind” so that it can create /etc/bind/db.domain.jnl — a journal file BIND will use.

 OpenWrt Configuration